This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - No bleaching!

 Why not?
 Bleaching or using fabric softeners will ruin your microfiber cloths.
 Bleach erodes them.
-Fabric softeners have surfactants which cause the microfibers to clump as it clogs open spaces.
-It destroys it’s cleaning powers.
+Fabric softeners have surfactants that cause the microfibers to clump as it clogs open spaces.
+It destroys its cleaning powers.
 The acidity in vinegar also erodes the bristles.

 So these were a few things that you have to keep in mind while cleaning your microfiber cloths.
-You do love them and all they ask for from you is a little maintenance and care, isn’t it?
+All they ask for from you is a little maintenance and care.